avaya-dux/neo-css-library-clean/playwright/how-to-update-snapshots.md

 e.g. Playwright version used in this project currently is v1.27.0.
 Ubuntu version used in 20.04, which has a codename "focal".
 So the docker image version chosen should be v1.27.0-focal.

-> To update the snapshots, start staging server, create a docker container, and finally run yarn commands like below:
+> To update the snapshots, build css and staging, start staging server, start a docker container, and finally run yarn commands inside docker container like below:

-`yarn start`
+`yarn github`: do this under root

+`yarn start`: do this under staging

-`docker run --rm --network host -v $(pwd):/work/ -w /work/ -e BASEURL=http://host.docker.internal:3000 -it mcr.microsoft.com/playwright:v1.27.0-focal /bin/bash`: login to docker container
+`docker run --rm --network host -v $(pwd):/work/ -w /work/ -e BASEURL=http://host.docker.internal:3000 -it mcr.microsoft.com/playwright:v1.27.0-focal /bin/bash`: do this under playwright

-`yarn`
+Now inside docker container:

+`yarn`: install dependencies

+`yarn playwright test`: run all tests; fail if any screenshots are not matching; will create screenshots if not exist

+`yarn playwright test --update-snapshots`: run all tests, will update snapshots for those that are not matching

+`yarn playwright test navbar.spec.test`: run tests on only navbar page

+`yarn playwright test navaar.spec.test --update-snapshots`: run tests on navbar page; will update snapshots if not matching

+Outside of docker, under playwright:

-`yarn playwright test --update-snapshots`
+`yarn playwright show-report`: to see test report

 ## More information on [docker image](https://playwright.dev/docs/docker)